nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 ## From 1 to 1MM

 To make scaling up efficient and easy, we offer C.H.I.P.
-Pro in small or large quantities from our online [store](https://nextthing.co/pages/store).
-To start, we recommend ordering a handful to prototype with, then ramping up to larger quantities.
+Pro in small and large quantities.
+Order from our online [store](https://nextthing.co/pages/store) or email sales@nextthing.co for large quantities.

 ## Tech Documents